TristanLee187/Rubiks-Cube/README.md

 ## Notes on the Solver

-### My solver implements Thistlethwaite's Algorithm to solve the cube, detailed below.
+### My solver implements Thistlethwaite's Algorithm to solve the cube, with a slight modification, detailed below.

 At a high level, the algorithm works by progressing through 4 stages.
 The cube must meet certain requirements to reach each stage; once a stage is met, some moves are removed from the set of moves needed to solve the cube, such that the